Woolworth Building (Hollywood, California): History

-According to the United States Department of the Interior, the Woolworth Building was remodeled in the 1940s, while the 2001 press release cites the remodel year as 1954.
+Toberman Hall, the oldest retail building on Hollywood Boulevard and the first commercial structure built by Charles E. Toberman, was built in 1910.
+(Note: The United States Department of the Interior states that the building was built in 1927.)
+According to the United States Department of the Interior, the building was remodeled in the 1940s, while a 2001 press release cites the remodel year as 1954.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Woolworth listed in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Woolworth listed in the district.
 However, rather than being a contributing property, Woolworth was listed as a building which did not contribute to the character of the district.